Pedestrian killed by hit-and-run driver on a York County road Saturday, police say

 The driver and the make and model of the car are unknown, Hovis said.

-The Charlotte Observer has emailed the York County Coroner’s Office for the name and age of the pedestrian, once the information is released.
+The York County Coroner’s Office has not released the name and age of the pedestrian.

 Anyone with information is asked to call the Highway Patrol at 803-896-7920.